Hakunek/express-session-discord/README.md

 This is not original package @types/express-session
-I modified it to make Session class include 2 more properties as I'm using it while having fun with Discord's OAuth2 user and guilds
+I modified it to make Session class include 2 more properties as I'm using it while having fun with Discord's OAuth2 the 2 properties are:
+* user
+* guilds

-Why I did this?
+Why did I do this?
 so I do not have to type `//@ts-ignore` before every line where I use `req.session.user` YES
 I am lazy, feel free to be toxic about it